 Background to Comic

 This comics deals with friendship dynamics of two different friendships that I combined.
 Pronouns are not used at all.
 Instead little symbols in the form of t-shirts are used to indicate the two main characters, one white, black.
+Below the visual Comic find a text-based version, Screenreadable Comic Version.

 visual version of the comic